 French car sales plummeted 23 percent to 197,774 vehicles, while Italian registrations dropped 27 percent to 138,137, according to the association, or ACEA.
 Countries reporting sales increases included Germany, the region’s largest car market, with a 3.4 percent gain, Poland with 8.6 percent growth and Romania with a 29 percent jump.

 European sales at Fiat, Italy’s largest vehicle manufacturer, tumbled 26 percent to 81,469 cars, according to the ACEA.
 Deliveries were hampered by a truckers’ strike in the country, Turin-based Fiat said today in an e-mail.

 Peugeot, Europe’s second-biggest automaker after Volkswagen, reported a 19 percent sales drop in the region to 165,118 vehicles.
 The carmaker announced a broad alliance with General Motors Co.
-(GM) on Feb.
+(GM:US) on Feb.
 29 that will include joint purchasing and vehicle development in an effort to revitalize their European operations.

 Renault, France’s second-ranked carmaker after Peugeot, posted a 20 percent decline in European sales to 112,894 units.
 Sales in the region by Ford Motor Co.
-(F) fell 7.6 percent to 131,410 vehicles, while Detroit-based GM, the world’s biggest carmaker, posted a 10 percent European registration drop to 129,912.
+(F:US) fell 7.6 percent to 131,410 vehicles, while Detroit-based GM, the world’s biggest carmaker, posted a 10 percent European registration drop to 129,912.